Shivam0643/EM-System/README.md

 📌 Project Description

 This is a frontend-only Employee Management System built using React.
-The application allows users to add, view, edit, delete, search, and sort employees using a clean and simple UI.
+The application allows users to add, view, edit, delete, search, and sort employees through a clean and user-friendly interface.

-The project is implemented as a Single Page Application (SPA) and uses React Router for navigation.
+The project is implemented as a Single Page Application (SPA) using react-router-dom for client-side routing.
+Icons used across the UI are implemented using react-icons for better visual clarity and usability.
-All data is managed on the client side using React state and persisted using localStorage.
+All data is handled on the client side using React state and persisted using localStorage.

 🚀 Features

 View list of employees
 Add a new employee
-Edit existing employee details
+Edit employee details
 Delete an employee
 Search employees by name, role, or email
 Sort employees by name
+Client-side routing using React Router
+Icons using react-icons
 Persistent data using localStorage
-Clean and responsive UI using Tailwind CSS
+Responsive UI with Tailwind CSS

 🛠 Tech Stack
 React
-React Router DOM
+react-router-dom
+react-icons
 Tailwind CSS
 JavaScript (ES6+)
 localStorage